apache/zeppelin/docs/interpreter/r.md

 ## Run R in yarn cluster

 Zeppelin support to [run interpreter in yarn cluster](../quickstart/yarn.html).
 But there's one critical problem to run R in yarn cluster: how to manage the R environment in yarn container.
-Because yarn cluster is a distributed cluster environment which is composed of many nodes, and your R interpreter can start in any node.
+Because yarn cluster is a distributed cluster which is composed of many nodes, and your R interpreter can start in any node.
 It is not practical to manage R environment in each node.

 So in order to run R in yarn cluster, we would suggest you to use conda to manage your R environment, and Zeppelin can ship your
-R conda environment to yarn container, so that each R interpreter can have its own R environment.
+R conda environment to yarn container, so that each R interpreter can have its own R environment without affecting each other.

-Following are instructions of how to run R in yarn cluster.
-You can find all the code in the tutorial note `R Tutorial/3.
-R Conda Env in Yarn Mode`.

-To be noticed, you can only run IRKernel R interpreter(`%r.ir`) in yarn cluster.
+To be noticed, you can only run IRKernel interpreter(`%r.ir`) in yarn cluster.
 So make sure you include at least the following prerequisites in the below conda env:

 * python
 * jupyter